Instrument & Voice Festivals at Interlochen Arts Academy

 Young musicians in grades 6–12 are invited to attend one of Interlochen Arts Academy’s Instrument & Voice Festivals.

-Each event includes observing master classes with renowned guest artists, clinics with Interlochen faculty, and performances by current students and guest artists.
+Each event is free and includes observing master classes with renowned guest artists, clinics with Interlochen faculty, and performances by current students and guest artists.
 Join us in-person or live online.

 Festival Events & Dates